|Northeast Ohio Clubs|

 The tragic Aurora, Colorado theater shooting proved that gun control does not work.
 The theater was posted as a no carry zone.
 There were no security people provided.
 The back door was not alarmed.
 There was no posting stating that "This no carry zone will not stop a mad man with a weapon.
 You will be defenseless.
 Enter at your own risk."
 Under Colorado law, the theater chain had the right to prohibit concealed carry on their property.
 However there is no Colorado law preventing the victims and their families from having the standing to sue this theater chain out of existence for reckless endangerment.

-With more than eight million people in this country now having a sense of duty to legally carry a concealed handgun, about one in twenty-seven adults now carry.
-If there were 200 adults in that theater, there could have been seven who carried had they been permitted.
+With more than eighteen million people in this country now having a sense of duty to legally carry a concealed handgun, about one in thirteen adults now carry.
+If there were 200 adults in that theater, today there could have been fifteen who carried had they been permitted.
 Many carry handguns having laser grips that project a red or green dot at the point of impact that would allow hiding low behind cover and holding the gun to the side and shooting up for a head shot.

 There are less than 680,000 non-federal police in this country.
 Because of 24 X 7 coverage, only about one quarter of those are on duty at any time.
 With vacation time and time off, that equates to one on-duty policeman for every 2,000 citizens.
 There is no way the police can protect us from ourselves.
 This senseless tragedy will convince a lot more people to be responsible for their own security.